 Purpose Bitcoin ETF is the first ETF in the world to be physically backed by Bitcoin and not derivatives, making it similar to gold and silver ETFs already trading on the TSX.

-BTCC will retail investors to invest in Bitcoin without having to purchase and store the digital currency themselves.
+BTCC will allow retail investors to invest in Bitcoin without having to purchase and store the digital currency themselves.

 When you buy the ETF, Purpose Investments purchase Bitcoin with your money.
 By holding the ETF, you essentially hold actual Bitcoin in your portfolio.